Ashish-3/House-prices-in-France/Readme.md

 - <a href=https://github.com/Ashish-3/House-prices-in-France/raw/master/maps/revenue_median.html>Map of the standard of living (median revenues of households)</a>
 - <a href=https://github.com/Ashish-3/House-prices-in-France/raw/master/maps/Prix_m2.html> Map of house prices per metre square (average value)</a>

-Or you can acces the PNG version of the maps by clicking on the images bellow :
+Or you can acces the PNG version of the maps by clicking on the images bellow:
 -	Map of the population density
 <img src="https://raw.githubusercontent.com/Ashish-3/House-prices-in-France/master/maps/density.png" width="200" height="100"  alt="Map of the population density">